CapnDev-Git/CapnDev-Git/README.md

 - **EPITA Semester 1:** Contributed to AFIT, a mathematically-oriented project in OCaml, highlighting proficiency in functional programming.

 ## Personal & Professional Projects 🚀
+- **Cryptography Library & Tools**: Implemented a cryptography library & tools in Python, including ElGamal encryption, attacks, and various encryption models.
+- **Exploration of AI Basics**: Explored AI machine learning basics from scratch in Python and other learning algorithms.
 - **42sh:** Collaborated with a group of four to develop a POSIX shell from scratch in C, employing Autotools, parsers, lexers, and AST.
 - **Tiger:** Worked in a group of four to create a fully-fledged compiler for the toy language Tiger in C++ using Bison and Flex.
 - **HTTPd:** Independently developed a HTTP 1.1 protocol server from scratch in C for handling & parsing requests.